google/syzkaller/README.md

    (per-architecture) kernel syscall numbers.
  - `executor/syscalls.h`: Constant definitions (in C) for all system call numbers.

+If there are problems with this step, run `bin/syz-sysgen` directly and add the use `-v=5` flag to show more details of the generation process.

 Rebuild syzkaller (`make clean all`) to force use of the new system call definitions.

 Finally, adjust the `enable_syscalls` configuration value for syzkaller to specifically target the